rvalenta4/task-frontend/README.md

 REACT_APP_API_KEY=2414ac00df6a2ee90d7788f070d833cb

 Then 'npm start' to start the application.
 Yarn can be used as an alternative to 'npm'.
-Use 'npm run test' to run available tests.
+Use 'npm test' to run available tests.
+If prompted to, press 'a' to run all tests.

 ## Core Dependencies